openscanhub/openscanhub/docs/development.md

 ### Prepare the cluster

-Note: podman-compose 1.0.0 and newer does not support DNS resolution between containers out of the box so make sure that you have also its dnsname plugin installed (provided by podman-plugins RPM package in Fedora).

 Run `podman-compose -p osh up --no-start` - this commands prepares all the services and a network for them but doesn't start them.

 ### Start the db first